 For advice on setting your new television up, optimising its settings and further enhancing the viewing experience with 'bias smart lighting' etc, please see Chusaroo's guide...

-Want to receive advice and suggestions on the best TVs for you?
+Want to receive advice and suggestions on the latest trending tech for your home?